- Sermon Notes

 - Deception is a large part of our culture.
 It’s like our society is ready to receive a deceiver.

-Illus – Advertising often puts a ‘spin’ on thing.
-Cigarettes used to be advertised as promoting good health.
+Illus – Advertising often puts a ‘spin’ on things.
+Many years ago, cigarettes were advertised as promoting good health.
+True story, one of their slogans was, “More doctors smoke Camels.”
 When that was no longer effective, their ads suggested that cigarettes made you more rugged and good looking.
+Also a true story, the original Marlboro Man, Robert Norris, died when he was 90 years old having never smoked in his life.

 - In the last days, people will not value truth, but will desire simply to have their ears tickled.